-The word osteoarthritis is derived from three terms : “osteo” meaning bone, “artho” meaning joint and “itis” meaning inflammation.
-So, osteoarthritis basically means inflammation of the joint caused by an underlying issue with bone.
+The word osteoarthritis is derived from three terms: 'osteo' meaning bone, 'artho' meaning joint and 'itis' meaning inflammation and so osteoarthritis essentially means inflammation of the joint, which has been caused by an underlying issue with the bone.

 There are other forms of arthritis that should not be confused with osteoarthritis, including immune mediated arthritis and infectious arthritis.